Surveillance and Profiling

 .

 Holding back the tide of surveillance is almost impossible at this juncture.
 But it should make us nervous when we see how our government is somewhat out of our control.
 Gaining control of our government is our best hope.
-Creating a real democracy is needed to control government.
+Creating a real citizen’s voice in democracy is needed to control government.

 .